Caritas in Action

 ‘Caritas in Action’ has been produced by Salford Diocese as a response to Catholic Social Teaching, which calls us all as Catholics to work for the common good, help build a just society, uphold the dignity of human life and work for justice and the dignity of all our brothers and sisters, especially those in the greatest need.

-Caritas Social Teaching Award Winner
+Caritas Social Teaching Award Winners

 Caritas in Action provides a unique and engaging set of teaching and learning opportunities for seven themes of Catholic Social Teaching.
 These themes are as follows: